 The presence of bedsores typically indicates neglect or improper care.
 A patient who is bedridden, confined to a wheelchair, or who is sedentary due to limited mobility needs to be moved frequently.
 Ideally, they should change positions every two hours or so.
 When bedsores develop, it usually means that the patient’s caregiver is not taking proper care of them, or being neglectful.

 Bedsores can be a serious health problem, but they may also be an indication of neglect.
 If you have a loved one who has bedsores or had them and they developed in a medical setting or nursing home, you need an experienced Bronx injury lawyer.
 We can help.
-Contact the attorneys at The Law Offices of Ivan M. Diamond and get the assistance you need.
+Contact the attorneys at Ivan Diamond, Bronx Personal Injury Lawyer and get the assistance you need.